abtion/guidelines/project_management/Technical_setup_when_starting_a_new_project.md

 - create a group [clientname]@abtion.com
   - Invite team members
 - Correct the Group settings:
-  - Enable the Collaborative inbox
   - Enable 'Who can post' to ‘for anyone on the web’
-  - Enable shared labels to tag incoming emails from google group in your personal inbox
   - Add subject prefix [clientname]
+  - Enable 'Who can attach files' to ‘anyone on the web’

 ## 2. Create Vault in 1Password
 - create new Vault with [clientname]